-If you've ever expressed an interest in babysitting, then it's almost inevitable that someone will ask you to babysit for free at some point.
+If you've ever expressed an interest in babysitting, then it's inevitable that someone will ask you to babysit for free at some point.

 Should you babysit for free?
 There are lots of situations where babysitting for free makes sense, and also a few where it doesn't.
 Some good reasons to babysit for free include as a favor or gift, as a community service, or to gain childcare experience.